 - Race condition in debuggers: Fixed in VS 2015 Update 2

-- OS thread naming function: Added in Windows 10 Creators Update
+- OS thread naming function: Added in Windows 10 Creators Update (documentation says 1607/Anniversary Edition but that is incorrect)

 - Tool support for thread naming function: xperf/WPA support is done, but windbg and VS are not.